FINTLabs/fint-arkiv-case-defaults/README.md

 2. Extend `CaseDefaultsService` with adapter-specific features
 3. Invoke the extended service in the handlers

+## Property expansion using Apache Commons Beanutils

+In the sections below, the pattern `${name}` indicates that the strings support parameter substitution with the help of `org.apache.commons.beanutils.PropertyUtils.getProperty()`.
+Unfortunately, the project's Javadoc does not provide concrete examples of usage, but have a look at https://www.baeldung.com/apache-commons-beanutils for some examples.

+### Resolving links to other resources

+The property lookup also supports following links to other resources, so information can be retrieved from the target of these links.

+Projects using this library must have a `@Service` which implements `LinkResolver` for this to work.

+The syntax for this linked property is as follows:

+- `${link:name.of.link.property#name.of.property.in.target}`

+This can be done in a nested manner, where the right-hand side of `#` contains another `link:xxx#yyy` expression.

+Examples:
+- On `Saksmappe`, `${link:arkivdel#tittel}` would resolve to the `tittel` attribute of the `Arkivdel` resource linked.
+- On `Saksmappe`, `${link:saksansvarlig#link:tilgang#link:rolle#navn}` would resolve to the role name of the responsible person, following the links from `Saksmappe` via `Arkivressurs` and `Tilgang` to `Rolle`.

 ## TitleService

 This service formats titles for cases for different case types based on case properties, as well as title prefixes